hrushikesh-deshpande01/virtualMachineReservationSystem/README.md

 ```http
   POST /user
 ```
-Creates users for system.If its first user its marked as Admin and authentication is not required for first user. from 2nd user onwards rest users are marked with role=user.For role=admin you need to explicitly mention it.
+Creates users for system.If its first user user is marked as Admin and authentication is not required for first user.
+From 2nd user onwards all new users are marked with role=user by default.For Admin role you need to explicitly mention role=admin.
-Only user with Admin role can add users.
+Only user with admin role can add users.

 ##### Body for 1st  user:
 ```json